 Corn on the cob

-We don’t really eat corn on the cob in Italy, but I grew a taste for it when I lived in the US, and it is a common thing to eat all across the Americas.
 In the Cuban version, the cob is grilled, then rolled in cheese.
 The finishing touches are chili powder and drops of lime juice.

 A Bit Of Everything

-I wouldn’t know how else to classify this Cuban food other than “a bit of everything” because really, it does have a bunch of ingredients – including potatoes, malanga (which is similar to topinambur), pumpkin, corn, plantains, tomato paste, meat, lemon juice and whatever else the chef can put her hands on.
+This dish has a bunch of ingredients – including potatoes, malanga (which is similar to topinambur), pumpkin, corn, plantains, tomato paste, meat, lemon juice and whatever else the chef can put her hands on.
 The end result is quite interesting for sure.

 Black bean soup